 - Enhance intimacy and increase your physical and emotional comfort during sex with specific suggestions.

-www.beyondblue.org.au a wonderful resource for person’s affected by anxiety and/or depression and their loved ones to access information around managing their condition.
+www.beyondblue.org.au a wonderful resource for person’s affected by anxiety and/or depression and their loved ones to access information around managing their mental health.

-www.blackdoginstitute.org.au is a great site to learn more about treatment and prevention of mood disorders.
+www.blackdoginstitute.org.au is a great site to learn more about treatment, programs, research and the prevention of mood disorders.